View as Map

 Polo’s Taqueria

-Polo’s is one cool taco stand that started its journey at the Tohono O’odham Swap Meet before moving onto a brick-and-mortar spot.
-You’ve gotta try their Al Pastor Tacos –imagine a rotating cone of al pastor, slowly cooked by an open flame until it caramelizes, then shaved right onto your taco.
-It’s the perfect combo of charred outside and juicy inside.
+Polo’s is one cool taco stand that started its journey at the Tohono O’odham Swap Meet before moving into a brick-and-mortar spot.
+You’ve got to try the Al Pastor Tacos.
+Imagine a rotating cone of al pastor, slowly cooked by an open flame until it caramelizes, then shaved right onto your taco.
+It’s the perfect combo of a charred outside and juicy inside.

 Chicken Rollies Taco from Rollies Mexican Patio (Photo credit: Jackie Tran)